 I'm Kristin B Free, a therapist, advocate, activist and systems navigation specialist.
 I am a photo taking, yoga loving, messy crafting, garden hopeful mama.
-I live in Chico with my husband, three children, two fur baby's and one chameleon.
+I live in Chico with my husband, three children and three fur baby's.
 I am a firm believer in the dignity and worth of every human being.
 I truly believe that learning to love yourself can change your whole world.
 It changed mine!

 "I can be changed by what happens to me, but I refuse to be reduced by it." -Maya Angelou

 This knowing that the things that happen to us will make lasting impressions on our heart, but they do not have to define us, they do not have to consume us, has held me through many trials and tribulations.
 My own experiences as a child growing up in drug culture and surviving through trauma have inspired me to create Integrative Counseling and Trauma Recovery Center.
 I intimately know the struggle to allow circumstances and experiences to be a part of my story without defining everything about who I am.

 This crazy beautiful, messy life...